 The fox's body was no longer moving, not even breathing, though its head lay in the general direction of the monster and its eyes remained open, a lifeless gaze fixated on the larger creature.

 The monster looked back at the fox's body on the ground.
-"Right...."
+"Right, I knew it...."
 Stepping forward, the armor on its right arm shifted around, solidifying into a large metal blade which it trained down upon the fox's body.
-"Well, if you won't even bother to defend youself, maximal, it's your own death, and you know it."
+"So tell me, maximal, what makes your beast form so important you would rather die than defend yourself?"

 The being raised its weapon high in the air, and was about to slash down, but a low, loud growl from behind prompted it to yield.
 With shut eyes, it shrugged and chuckled to itself, muttering, "oh, but of course...."